ayuraj09/CS425_DNS_Resolution_Iter_rec_lookup/README.md

 - **Iterative DNS Resolution:** Queries root servers, then TLD servers, and finally authoritative servers to resolve a domain name step by step, without relying on intermediate resolvers.
 - **Recursive DNS Resolution:** Delegates the entire resolution process to a recursive resolver, which contacts multiple servers as needed and returns the final resolved IP address.
-- **Graceful Error Handling:** Handles errors like non-existent domains, timeouts, and no-answer responses.
+- **Error Handling:** Handles errors like non-existent domains, timeouts, and unreachable servers.
 - **Efficiency:** Uses a timeout mechanism and fallback methods to improve resolution.

 ## Important Functions and Definitions